MilanLund/kentico-cloud-delivery-js-sdk/README.md

 2. Name data items for each request with use of the `categorizeContent` method so you can operate with the content easily.
 3. Simplify the content by getting only values from the complex response with use of the `getValues` method.

+Then there is a series of helper methods that help you to get ready your content to be rendered:

+-   `resolveModularContentInRichText` Rich text elements might contain modular content.
+This method resolves specified modular content item in specified rich text element according to provided template.

 ## Installation

 ```sh